otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-workflow-and-c#-basics.md

 }
 ```

-For example, the following code uses a foreach loop to print the elements of an array to the console:
+For example, the following code uses a foreach loop to print the items of an array to the console:

 ```cs
 int[] numbers = {0, 1, 2, 3, 4, 5, 6, 7, 8, 9};